atoma-network/atoma-contracts/sui/README.md

 The last parameter is `nodes_to_sample`.
 It's optional and defaults to a sensible value.
+Higher number of nodes means higher confidence in the generated output.
+However, the price is also higher as nodes multiply the prompt price.

 Refer to the `atoma::prompts` module for sample implementations.
 If you are developing a custom smart contract for prompt submission, this module is a great starting point.